 - 2 teaspoons Montreal steak seasoning

-- 2 pounds boneless beef sirloin steak, cut into 1-inch cubes
+- 2 pounds boneless beef sirloin steak or chuck roast, cut into 1-inch pieces

 - 2 tablespoons olive oil, divided

 - 2 celery ribs, chopped